 1. Expedition "Look Alikes"

-In most cases, when we start doing Straightness Training, we grow quite fast.
+In most cases, when we start doing Straightness Training and passed expedition zero, we grow quite fast.

 In a short period, we can teach our horse all the 'names' in walk on the ground: